 - Creatinine screening - Assesses how well your kidneys are functioning.

-To detect atrial fibrillation, also known as irregular heartbeat, a common heart condition that significantly increases the risk of stroke, we conduct an ECG.
+We also offer an electrocardiograph service to screen for atrial fibrillation.
+This is a common heart condition that significantly increases the risk of stroke.
+We conduct an ECG to pick up signs of this dangerous disease.
 Our ECG electrode screening is quick, non-invasive and requires no preparation or removal of clothing.